 This provider delivers the fastest speeds on this list, and data caps and bandwidth restrictions are nowhere to be seen.

-The provider’s apps are all easy to use, making CyberGhost a great option for new VPN users. iOS, Android, Windows and macOS apps are available, along with apps for the Android TV and Amazon Fire device lineup.
+The provider’s apps are all easy to use, making CyberGhost a great option for new VPN users. iOS, Android, Android TV, Amazon Fire, Windows, Linux, and macOS apps are available.
 Chrome and Firefox browser extensions are also available.

-If you find CyberGhost’s generous 7 simultaneous connections allowance to be restricting, you can protect all of your connected devices via a single access point thanks to the service’s router support.
+If you find CyberGhost’s generous seven simultaneous connections allowance to be restricting, you can protect all of your connected devices via a single access point thanks to the service’s router support.

 - Easy-to-use apps for most popular platforms

-- Fastest connection speeds in the top 5
+- Fastest connection speeds in the top five

 - Above-average global server network

 - Apps lack advanced options found in other providers’ apps